-Zip codes entered in the Service Area Zip Codes field must be all of those listed in Table 6.28 Zip codes entered in this field will determine compliance with Eligibility Requirement 3b.
+Zip codes entered in the Service Area Zip Codes field must be those where at least 75 percent of the current patients within the service area reside.28 Refer to the SAAT to determine the zip codes where the majority of patients reside.
+Zip codes entered in this field will determine compliance with Eligibility Requirement 3b.